Yoruba literature: Writing

-Prior to the nineteenth century, local West African languages, including Yoruba, had adopted a modified Arabic script (ajami script) as the most widespread form of writing.
+Prior to the nineteenth century, local West African languages, including Yoruba, had adopted a modified Arabic script (Anjemi) as the most widespread form of writing.
 The oldest history of the Yoruba people, written in the 17th century, was in Yoruba but reportedly used Arabic script.

 Many contributions to Yoruba writing and formal study from the nineteenth century onwards were made by Anglican priests of Yoruba origin.
 A formal Yoruba grammar in the Latin-script alphabet was published in 1843 by Bishop Samuel Ajayi Crowther.
 He was of Yoruba origin himself.
 Thus, the formation of written Yoruba was facilitated indigenously by the Yoruba people themselves.

-Mythology
+Yoruba religion

 Yoruba religion is intertwined with history, with the various Yoruba clans claiming to descend from divinities, and some of their kings becoming deified after their deaths.
 Itan is the word for the sum of Yoruba religion, poetry, song, and history.
 Yoruba divinities are called Orishas, and make up one of the most complex pantheons in oral history.

 Ifá, a complex system of divination, involves recital of Yoruba poetry containing stories and proverbs bearing on the divination.
 A divination recital can take a whole night.
 The body of this poetry is vast, and passed on between Ifa oracles.